Mateorovere/Dog_breed_classification/README.md

 The final model is saved as `best_model.keras`, and class names are saved in `class_names.txt`.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - Stanford Dogs Dataset: [Kaggle Link](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset).
-- TensorFlow/Keras documentation and tutorials.